paul-satoru-hernandez/paul-satoru-hernandez/README.md

 # Hello, I'm Paul!

-I am a sophomore studying computer science and engineering at Uconn.
+I am a rising senior studying Computer Science and Engineering at the University of Connecticut.
----
+My 2 favorite/ preferred languages are C/C++.

-### Info
+## What I'm working on:

-Nothing here yet, but sure to come!
+* Text Editor in C++